Concert Pianist . Harpsichordist . Pedagogue

 Butoh Performer.
 Instrument Collector .
 Entrepreneur

 I was born in Santo André (São Paulo-Brasil) in February 2, 1987.
 My first contact with music making happened through my sister Viviane Louro, eight years older than me.
-She started learning the piano as a means to develop her hand musculature, due the fact she was born with a non-identifiable physical disability.
+She started learning the piano as a means to develop her hand musculature, due the fact she was born with a non-identified physical disability.
 Her passion for arts and philosophy and her persistence in practicing the piano up to 13 hours a day naturally develop in me an intense passion for music and the interest in playing the instrument at a very early age.

 Finding good piano instructors took some persistence, but our mother Sueli Inamorato eventually found excellent teachers that were very influential in my life.
 My most important mentors were Luciana Sayuri Shimabuco, the most caring, organized and sensible teacher I have ever met, and Marisa Rosana Lacorte, the person who taught me the meaning and importance of agogic and how to work on having depth in cantabile.
 They are indelible inspirations in my life to this day, and I am thankful to the fact they were able to successfully navigate my young learner strong personality.